Jeffrey Haas, Director of Bands

 Henry Heyzer joined the RHS faculty in 2005 as instructor and conductor of the Symphonic Band.
 Originally from Waldwick, NJ, Mr. Heyzer holds a Bachelor of Science degree in Music Education West Chester University in Pennsylvania, and a Master of Music degree in trombone performance from Catholic University of America in Washington, DC.

-Henry has been doing a large amount of private instruction and performing with many local ensembles, and the Somers Dream Orchestra in particular.
+Henry has been doing a large amount of private instruction and performing with many local ensembles including the Bergen Philharmonic and Rockland Symphony Orchestra.
 Over his playing career, Mr. Heyzer has studied with John Marcellus of the Eastman School of Music, Donald S. Reinhart, author of "The Pivot System for Brass Playing," and with many other major performers from the New York Philharmonic, the Philadelphia Orchestra, and the Chicago Symphony.
 Mr. Heyzer has been working with the RHS Marching Band and Jazz Ensembles since 1994.

 Michael Klesch, Marching Band Music Arranger